SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 many different solver and addon packages.
 However in many cases you may want to cut down on the size of the dependency and only use the parts of the the library which are essential to your application.
-This is possible due to JuliaDiffEq's modular package structure.
+This is possible due to SciML's modular package structure.

 ## Common Example: Using only OrdinaryDiffEq.jl

 One common example is using only the ODE solvers OrdinaryDiffEq.jl.
-The solvers all reexport DiffEqBase.jl (which holds the problem and solution types) and so OrdinaryDiffEq.jl is all that's needed.
+The solvers all reexport SciMLBase.jl (which holds the problem and solution types) and so OrdinaryDiffEq.jl is all that's needed.
 Thus replacing

 ```julia